Code of Ethics

 1. In breeding any bitches or offering a dog at stud, I will always try to breed Giant Schnauzers that improve the breed temperamentally, structurally and physically, putting the welfare of the breed before any considerations of profit or personal advantage.

 2. I will not use for breeding, nor advertise, sell or make available to anyone for any purpose, a Giant that is shy, vicious, or of an obviously nervous, unreliable disposition.
-If I must place such an unsound and atypical Giant, I will see to it that it is spayed or neutered and will not pass on the proble
+If I must place such an unsound and atypical Giant, I will see to it that it is spayed or neutered and will not pass on the problem

 3. I will not use, advertise, sell or make available for breeding purposes, any Giant having a serious defect, whether known to be inherited or not, or any fault that is a disqualification under the breed standard.